 - 1.3.1.
-Students are charged with knowledge of Code.
-Every law student, from the date of admission until the student's graduation, is charged with constructive knowledge of all provisions of the Honor Code and the TSU Student Code of Conduct. - 1.3.2.
+Students are charged with knowledge of Codes.
+Every law student, from the date of admission until the student's graduation, is charged with constructive knowledge of all provisions of this Honor Code and the TSU Student Code of Conduct. - 1.3.2.
 Availability of copies; website posting.
-A print copy of the Code is available to each student upon the student's initial registration at the Law School.
+A print copy of this Honor Code is available to each student upon the student's initial registration at the Law School.
 Copies are available in the office of the Student Bar Association and in the office of the Dean of Student Affairs.
-The Code is also included in the Student Rules and Regulations and is posted on the Law School website. - 1.3.3.
+The Honor Code is also included in the Student Rules and Regulations and is posted on the Law School website. - 1.3.3.
 Failure to obtain or unavailability of Code.
-The failure of a person to obtain a print copy of the Code, or the unavailability of a print copy of the Honor Code or the Student Code of Conduct in the Office of the Dean of Student Affairs or the office of the Student Bar Association, is not a defense to a charge or violation of the provisions of the Code.
-The failure or unavailability is also not a defense to a prosecution of an accused student who claims ignorance of the provisions of the Code or the Student Code of Conduct.
+The failure of a person to obtain a print copy of the Honor Code, or the unavailability of a print copy of this Honor Code or the Student Code of Conduct in the Office of the Dean of Student Affairs or the office of the Student Bar Association, is not a defense to a charge or violation of the provisions of this Honor Code.
+The failure or unavailability is also not a defense to a prosecution of an accused student who claims ignorance of the provisions of this Honor Code or the Student Code of Conduct.